CrowdArt/Chat-Implementation/README.md

 ## RESTful
 * callback function is: (req, res) => {}
-* use `let` is you want to reset the variable later
+* use `let` identifier if you want to reset the variable later